- 2 Bedrooms

 - Parking Space

 When everything seems correct, it's finally time to sign a rental agreement.
-Keep in mind that most rental agreements will require a substantial rental down payment and/or security deposit to cover the property owner.
+You will probably have to submit a security deposit at time of reservation.

 During your Stay

-- Ask questions.
-If there is any ambiguity about vehicle parking, rules of the property, house access, pool operation, etc... we suggest you ask the rental home manager immediately.
-A phone call can save hours of trouble.
+- If there is any ambiguity about vehicle parking, policies of the house, house access, pool operation, etc... we recommend you ask the rental home manager promptly.
+A phone call can save hours of hassle.

 - Ask a local.
-Local residences can frequently point you in the right direction.
-Who better to ask where to order the best nachos, have a great date night, or the best areas for wildlife?
+Local people are a fantastic source of advice.
+Who better to ask where to order the best chicken wings, have a great night out, or the best places for wildlife?

-- Enjoy your stay!
-Be sure to protect the owner (and your things!) by keeping the vacation rental secured while you are away, exactly like you would at home.
+- Ensure you protect the property owner (and your stuff!) by keeping the vacation home secured while you are away, exactly like you would in your own home.

-- Once your things are all out, begin a walk-through of the rental to verify no property damage occurred during your stay.
-If at all possible, do this walk-out inspection with the property owner present.
-If the property owner is not available, remember to take photos of the property to record its condition.
+- Make sure to walk through the rental home one last time and check for damage.
+If you can, do this walk-out assessment with the property manager present.
+If the property manager is not available, be sure to take photos of the property to record its condition.

 - Coligny Park - 2.2 miles